13 May Difference Between Medical Malpractice & Personal Injury

 - Issues during pregnancy or delivery injured the child or mother

-These are only some of the reasons people file a claim for medical malpractice.
+These are only some of the reasons people start a legal case for medical malpractice.
 There are many more situations that fall under the category of medical malpractice.
 If you believe that you’ve suffered an injury due to the negligence of a medical practitioner, give Truskett a call, and we’ll go over your case with you.
 We can help you determine what type of file to claim and the best course of legal action.

 Documentation for Your Attorney

-If you decide to file a medical malpractice claim, you and your lawyer will gather information as evidence.
+If you decide to file a medical malpractice case, you and your lawyer will gather information as evidence.
 For example: